 The U.S. government has changed its stance on hemp.
-This new development could have big implications for food and drink manufacturers, opening doors that were previously closed and increasing the possibility for incredibly growth in the industry.
+This new development could have big implications for food and drink manufacturers, opening doors that were previously closed and increasing the possibility for incredible growth in the industry.

 What Is CBD Oil?